 - 2.1.
-The Committee is asked to approve the following recommendation(s):- - (1) that they endorse the 2010/11 Annual Investment Strategy - (2) that the report be referred to the Executive Committee for formal approval.
+The Committee is asked to approve the following recommendation(s):- - (1) that they endorse the 2011/12 Annual Investment Strategy - that the report be referred to the Executive Committee for approval prior to submission to Council for formal approval in line with investment regulations.